netdata/netdata/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md

 ### Benchmark application performance

-You can use eBPF metrics to better understand the performance of your applications, whether they're custom or a standard Linux service, like a web server or database.
+You can use eBPF metrics to profile the performance of your applications, whether they're custom or a standard Linux service, like a web server or database.

 For example, look at the charts below.
 The first spike represents running a Redis benchmark _without_ pipelining (`redis-benchmark -n 1000000 -t set,get -q`).
 The second spike represents the same benchmark _with_ pipelining